 Your novel The Immortalists (2018) seems to be cursed by the very premise it seeks to explore: the interplay between chance and destiny is not an easy subject to tackle.
-Your somewhat tamed approach to it, however, makes it sound like a bad omen.
-Sadly, by the end of the book, this prophecy will have proved to be a self-fulfilling one.
+Your somewhat tamed approach to it, however, is a bad omen.

 The book is a decades-spanning story of a Jewish immigrant family.
 It revolves around the four Gold siblings — Varya, Daniel, Klara and Simon.
 When the story begins, they are respectively 13, 11, 9 and 7 years old.
 It is the Summer of 1969 on New York’s Lower East Side, and the Gold children are bored and restless.
 When they overhear a rumour about a psychic on Hester Street who can predict their exact dates of death, they promptly make their way to her apartment.
 The mysterious fortune-teller then tells each child, separately, the date of his or her death.